Privacy Policy

 • Managing client relationships and engagements.

-• Recruitment and employment assessments with prior consent (e.g. background or reference checks).
+• Recruitment and employment assessments (e.g. background or reference checks).

 • Providing newsletters, industry updates and event invitations where you opt in.